The Killing Game (Star Trek: Voyager): Part II

 Janeway fights off holo-soldiers and Hirogen Nazis to plant explosives in Sickbay.
 When it blows, the neural interfaces release the Voyager crew and they find themselves immersed in a war, or in the case of Neelix and The Doctor, amidst a group of drunken Klingons.
 Meanwhile, the leader of the Hirogen captures Janeway and she realizes what he is trying to do.
 His own culture will never survive with their lifestyle of wandering in scattered hunting parties, and if he could establish holo-programs his people could stay together and experience countless hunts of all kinds.
-Janeway takes advantage of his wisdom and the two establish a truce.
+Janeway exploits her insight and the two establish a truce.

-However, one of the other Hirogen has become inspired by Nazi ideology.
-He assassinates his leader and aims to conquer Voyagers crew in the spirit of righteous domination.
+However, one of the other Hirogen has become too immersed in his role and now believes, according to Nazi ideology, that the Hirogen should exterminate all "lesser" races.
+He assassinates his leader and orders the mass killing of Voyager's crew.
 Just in time, Neelix and the Doctor manage to merge the holo-programs, unleashing the murderous Klingons on the Nazis just seconds before they can execute the Voyager crew.
-Harry overloads the holodecks and the program finally ends.
+Harry overloads the power supply to the holodecks and the program finally ends.

-After days of fighting, a truce is called between Voyagers crew and the Hirogen.
-The Hirogen agree to leave Voyager in exchange for holodeck technology.
+At Janeway's prompting, the Voyager's crew end their conflict with the Hirogen, giving them the ability to create their own holodecks in exchange for them leaving in peace.